yoshimoshi-garage/yoshipi/Docs/dotnet/getting-started.md

 Use Pi Imager to write the OS.

-First, make sure you have your DE card inserted and mounted in the OS and then run Raspberry Pi Imager
+First, make sure you have your SD card inserted and mounted in the OS and then run Raspberry Pi Imager

 ![](Assets/pi-imager-01.png)